pelias/documentation/add-search-to-a-map.md

 ## Add references to CSS and JavaScript files

+The Leaflet JavaScript library provides tools for building an interactive map for web and mobile devices.
+Leaflet is extensible, and developers have built additional tools for Leaflet maps, including the Mapzen Search geocoder plug-in.

 A cascading style sheet (CSS) is used to style a webpage, including layout and fonts, and JavaScript adds functionality to the page.
 In your `index.html` file, you need to list the CSS and JavaScript files required for building a page with Leaflet and the geocoder plug-in.

 1. In `index.html`, at the bottom of the `<head>` section, add references to the Leaflet CSS and JavaScript files.
 You are linking to these from a remote website, rather than from a file on your machine.